Frequently Asked Questions (FAQ)

 7. What happens after I apply?
 What are the next steps?

-The Yield Lab Institute, the United Soybean Board, AWS, Solis Agrosciences and our partners will perform an internal review of the application pool and arrive at a final cohort.
-The final cohort will be announced in 1Q 2023 (tentatively January 2023).
-Then the program will run where the finalists will be paired with a mentor and work with our partners for the next 4-6 months in an accelerator-type program with 2-3 anchor, outward-facing public events to showcase the challenge and the finalists.
+The Yield Lab Institute, the United Soybean Board, AWS and our industry partners and judges will perform an internal review of the application pool and arrive at a final cohort.
+The final cohort will be announced in 1Q 2024 (tentatively January 2024).
+Then the program will run where the finalists will be paired with a mentor and work with our partners for the next 4-6 months in an accelerator-type program with 2-3 anchor, outward-facing public events to showcase the challenge, the finalists and announce the winner of the prizes.

 8. Where can I go if I have a specific question about the challenge?